GREGDGamer1/GREGDGamer1/README.md

 - 👋 Hi, I’m @GREGDGamer1
-- 👀 I’m interested in video games
+- 👀 I’m interested i-
-- 🌱 I’m currently learning how to...
-- 📫 How to reach me...
-NEVER
+no... no... i will never be a coder